 Selenium is a mineral found in the soil.
 In some areas of North America, there is plenty of selenium left in the soil, while in many agricultural areas, the selenium in the soil is depleted.
-Horses ingest selenium when they drink water, graze on pasture and eat hay.
+Horses ingest selenium when they drink water, graze on pasture, and eat hay.
 The don't need large amounts, but it's a very necessary trace-mineral.
 A trace-mineral or micro-nutrient is only needed in very minute quantities, unlike the minerals like calcium or phosphorus, which are known to be macro-nutrients.
 So, it's important to get the right balance.
-Not all horses will need selenium added to their diets, and depending on where the horse lives, adding extra might be dangerous becuase the could be getting more than enough already.
+Not all horses will need selenium added to their diets, and depending on where the horse lives, adding extra might be dangerous because the could be getting more than enough already.

 Selenium has important functions in your horse's body.
 It is an anti-oxidant that in conjunction with Vitamin E, prevents free radicals from damaging otherwise healthy cells.
 Selenium is also important for healthy thyroid function.